ZWang-Lab/RVMMAT/README.md

 ```
 ## Usage instructions

-All functions and examples in the RVMMAT are available in the manual file (https://github.com/ZWang-Lab/RVMMAT/blob/master/RVMMAT_0.0.1.0.pdf)
+All functions and examples in the RVMMAT are available in the manual file (https://github.com/ZWang-Lab/RVMMAT/blob/master/RVMMAT_0.0.1.0.pdf) and and in the vignettes (https://github.com/ZWang-Lab/RVMMAT/blob/master/vignettes/RVMMAT.Rmd)